karisigurd4/DocumentLab/README.md

   string customerNumber = dl.Query().GetValueForLabel(Direction.Right, "Customer number");

   // We can build patterns using predicates, directions and capture operations that return the value matched in the document
-  // Patterns allow us to recognize and capture data by contextual information, i.e., how we'd read for example receiver infromation from an invoice string receiverName = dl
+  // Patterns allow us to recognize and capture data by contextual information, i.e., how we'd read for example receiver information from an invoice string receiverName = dl
     .Query()
     .Match("PostCode") // Text classification using contextual data files can be referenced by string